Open

 When does the Gavia Pass close?

-The Gavia Pass closes in mid-October.
+The Gavia Pass closes in mid October.

-Are there restrictions for certain categories of vehicles?
+Are there restrictions for certain vehicle categories?

 Yes, during the summer months, the Automobilistica Perego operates a line from Santa Caterina to the Gavia Pass.